 - Make a plan together and check up on progress often, says AARP.

-Scheduling regular family meanings can seem like overkill to a house full of adults.
-However, Psychology Today suggests that family meetings actually strengthen family ties and help family members connect on a deeper level.
-When everyone is afforded the opportunity to communicate their concerns and praises, the family is happier as a whole.
+Scheduling regular family meanings can seem like overkill to a house full of adults, but coming together to consciously connect is quite beneficial to all parties involved.
+Family meetings may strengthen family ties and help family members connect on a deeper level.
+They foster problem-solving solutions, allow space for all family members to be actively heard, increase the self-esteem of young adults, and serve as a means to check in with everyone in the household during times of transition.
+When everyone is allowed to communicate their concerns and praises, the family is happier as a whole, harbors less lingering resentment, and continues to function as a unit.

 Keep these tips and strategies in mind to run an effective family meeting:

 - Start and end with fun.
 Talking often about what is working can help motivate adult children to be independent.
-However, family meetings don't have to be all about discussion.
-They could also include activities like board games.
+Remember that family meetings don't have to be all business and no fun.
+They might also include activities like board games, trivia questions, or general moments of storytelling and sharing.

 - Parents should encourage everyone in the household to take part.
 Just be careful not to do it in a controlling way.